 In response to the COVID-19 pandemic, the Eagles contributed $1 million in donations to help relief efforts in Philadelphia, focusing on providing critical assistance to the well-being of essential healthcare workers and their families, as well as supporting local businesses.
 The Eagles also hosted numerous community blood drives and vaccination clinics at Lincoln Financial Field.
 Additionally, Lurie personally donated $1 million to Penn Medicine to establish the COVID-19 Immunology Defense Fund.

 Go Green, a groundbreaking initiative launched by the Eagles in 2003, aims to reduce the organization's footprint on the environment and creates programs that improve quality of life in the Philadelphia area.
-Lincoln Financial Field is one of only two previously constructed stadiums in the National Football League to achieve Platinum status – the highest of all LEED certifications – and the only one that is more than 10 years old.
-Lincoln Financial Field has earned three levels of accreditation from USGBC, going from LEED Silver in 2013 to LEED Gold in 2018 to now LEED Platinum in 2024.
+Lincoln Financial Field is one of only two previously constructed NFL stadiums to achieve Platinum status – the highest of all LEED certifications – and the only one that is more than 10 years old.
+Lincoln Financial Field has earned three levels of accreditation from USGBC, going from LEED Silver in 2013 to LEED Gold in 2018 to LEED Platinum in 2024.
 On top of that, the Eagles became the first professional sports team in the world to receive the prestigious ISO 20121 Event Sustainability Management System certification.

 One of Lurie's first philanthropic endeavors was the creation of the Eagles Youth Partnership in 1995.
-For 20 years, the organization's charitable wing served more than 50,000 at-risk children in the Philadelphia region, focusing on health and education programming.
+For 20 years, the organization's charitable wing served more than one million at-risk children in the Philadelphia region, focusing on health and education programming.
 In 2015, Lurie oversaw the Eagles Youth Partnership's transition to the Eagles Charitable Foundation.
 Its signature program, the Eagles Eye Mobile, today provides children with greater access to vision care in partnership with Vision To Learn.

 In 2011, in acknowledgment of their community efforts as well as their Tackling Breast Cancer and Go Green campaigns, the Eagles were presented with the coveted Sports Team of the Year Award by Beyond Sport.